stealth/u2f/README.md

 ```

+If `/dev/hidraw0` is not the right device for you, adjust the device path inside
+`pam-enroll`.
+You can also enroll keys via `u2f-enroll` and store the keys
+manually.

-The public key along with the keyhandle has then been stored in `/etc/u2f/keys`:
+`pam-enroll` stores the key handle along with the public key in `/etc/u2f/keys`:

 ```
 localhost:# cat /etc/u2f/keys/_stealth